mcdemarco/the-new-kitchen-cookbook/salad/mackerelSalad.md

 7. Mix all ingredients together.
 8. Optionally, chill further before serving.

 ## Variants

 You can do something similar with [a can of salmon](https://www.tasteofhome.com/recipes/salmon-pasta-salad/) or another smoked fish.
+We frequently use up leftover smoked salmon this way.

+In lieu of fish, we often make pasta salad with feta.

 You can use snow peas instead of green beans; they only need one minute of blanching.

 Capers never hurt, nor would a crunchier vegetable like fennel or celery (adequately diced).